ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 ### `namespaceloaded`

 Fired once {@linkapi CKEDITOR} namespace is loaded on the page.
-This event is called only one time for every editor instance loaded on the page and only when using [`editor-url`](#editor-url) directive with valid CKEditor 4 CDN URL.
+This event is called only one time for every editor instance and only when using [`editor-url`](#editor-url) directive with valid CKEditor 4 URL.
 Allows to modify global editor namespace.

 ```html
 <ckeditor @namespaceloaded="onNamespaceLoaded" :config="editorConfig"></ckeditor>